phicunguyen/Raspberry-Pi4-compile-and-link-your-kernel-code-to-the-raspberry-kernel__kernel7l.img__/README.md

       hello_gpio5.c  Makefile

  The code for hello_gpio5.c is shown below.
-    (I'm not using device tree and using the legacy gpio.)
+    (I'm not using device tree and I'm using the legacy gpio just for demo purpose)

           #include <linux/init.h>
           #include <linux/module.h>